Actindo-AG/Documentation/ExportNewPIMProduct/ExportNewPIMProduct.md

 ## How to set up an export PIM product workflow

-After a PIM product has been created or a PIM product has been changed, the export of the PIM product to SAP can be  further processed in Actindo.
+After a PIM product has been created or a PIM product has been changed, the creation of a SAP item from the PIM product can be further processed in Actindo.
 In the following, it is described how to build a workflow template that is covering the processes below:
 - Verification if a PIM product already exists in the SAP
 - Creation of a SAP item from the PIM product